Manaloor: Demographics

+Manalur- Enamavu Steel Bridge

+A 117 meters long steel Bridge was constructed across the Enamavu lake connecting Manalur and Enamavu.
+It was built by Kerala Electrical and Allied Engineering (KEL), and inaugurated on 9 December 2018.
+2 crore rupees was allocated from MP, C N Jayadevan's local area development fund year 2015-16.

 Politics

 Manalur assembly constituency is part of Trichur (Lok Sabha constituency).

 Organic Farming

 Manalur is famous for organic farming.
 When the Indian prime minister visited Manalur in 2016, food for 3,000 strong audience was prepared in Manalur using organic farming techniques.